topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

   * [Pelusi, 2019](https://doi.org/10.21954/ou.ro.0000e77c) - upregulation of most TCA cycle genes (_C. socialis_, 4 days)

 * Darkness
-  * [Kennedy et al., 2019](https://doi.org/10.1111/nph.15843) - upregulation of TCA cycle, even later in the experiment (_F. cylindrus_, 120 days + recovery)
+  * [Kennedy et al., 2019](https://doi.org/10.1111/nph.15843) - upregulation of TCA cycle later in the experiment, from day 30 (_F. cylindrus_, 120 days + recovery)
+    * "This delayed upregulation appears to correspond with the expression of the EDP [Entner-Doudoroff pathway] and lower-phase mitochondrial glycolytic proteins."

+* Anoxia
+  * ?????????

 The cycle overall seems to be downregulated, with upticks at 56d and 189d
+* **This seems to be at odds with the above studies, which found TCA cycle upregulation!**

 A few genes appear to be **up**regulated, albeit very slightly
 * a-ketoglutarate dehydrogenase E2 (Sm_t00006507-RA)
 * Fumarate hydratase (class II) (Sm_t00006973-RA)
 * Malate dehydrogenase (cytosolic) (Sm_t00001686-RA)

-_Consequences of these potentially-upregulated genes?_

 | R05 | GF04 |
 |-----|------|
 | ![R05_TCA_Cycle](../08_GenesToLookFor/GeneChecks/CitricAcidCycle/TCAcycle.R05.lfc0.png) | ![GF04_TCA_Cycle](../08_GenesToLookFor/GeneChecks/CitricAcidCycle/TCAcycle.GF04.lfc0.png) |

-### Urea Cycle
+### Urea Cycle (a.k.a. ornithine-urea cycle)
-a.k.a. ornithine-urea cycle
 **Relevance:** Production of urea, potential nitrogen storage? _Check specifics in literature_

+**Expectations in nitrogen starvation, darkness, and anoxia?**
+* Nitrogen starvation
+* Darkness
+* Anoxia

 Parts of the cycle are upregulated at all times, some experience an uptick, others are downregulated
 * What is the consequence of this regarding accumulation of intermediates?